 Web developers especially love how compatible A2 Hosting is with WordPress, OpenCart, Drupal, Joomla, and Magneto.
 Compatibility makes migration much smoother, so if you are thinking about changing your hosting provider, A2 makes it easy.

 This host is known for its excellent customer support.
-They are still a relatively small organization, so they have the ability to supply some of the best customer support when it is needed.
-A2 Hosting calls their service team the “Guru Crew Support”.
+They are still a relatively small organization, so they can supply some of the best customer support when it is needed.
+A2 hosting calls their service team the “Guru Crew Support”.
 Once you purchase a plan from this company, you can access this team 24/7 through phone, email, and a ticket system on their site.

 This hosting began in 1996, making it one of the oldest web hosts around.
-Based in California, with over 1.5 million users, they are a trusted host with many plans available.
+With over 1.5 million users in California, they are a trusted host with many plans available.
 The best Dreamhost policy is their month-to-month plans.
 Unlike so many web hosting services where you have to commit to at least one year of service, this host lets you decide every month.

 Dreamhost is another affordable option, with basic plans starting at $2.59 per month.
 It includes a domain, 50 GB SSD storage, and plenty of bandwidth.
 Once you need to upgrade to a larger server type, they have plenty of plans as well.
-Customers choose between VPS, Dedicated, WordPress, and cloud hosting when shared hosting is no longer enough.
+Customers choose between VPS hosting, Dedicated servers, WordPress hosting, cloud hosting, and managed hosting when shared hosting is no longer enough.

 This company targets users who already have some technical skills.
 Newbies may find a different web host easier to navigate.
 However, an additional website builder is available for purchase from Dreamhost.
-There is no coding required, so it is a great tool for newcomers if you decide to use this host.
+No coding is required, so it is a great tool for newcomers if you decide to use this host.

 Also, having a specific server space for your email means you maintain better control over your personal data.
 Unlike with free website accounts, a paid email hosting from Dreamhost means emails are not scanned for marketing and advertising purposes.
 You are protected from this, so your spam folder should be much smaller.